A young boy with hit tongue out, milk running down his chin.

 The modern walking frame is the brainchild of Aina Wifalk.
 Photo: Sofia Sabel/imagebank.sweden.se

-Sharing and streaming copyrighted music online remains a hotly debated issue, but Swedish company Spotify has been able to bridge that gap by providing legal online music streaming services as an alternative to pirated music file-sharing sites.
+When Daniel Ek and Martin Lorentzon launched Swedish company Spotify in 2008, they bridged a gap by providing legal online music streaming services as an alternative to pirated music file-sharing sites.

 7. Three-point seatbelt

-Now a standard requirement in every passenger vehicle saving around one life every six minutes, the three-point seatbelt was developed by Swedish inventor and safety engineer Nils Bohlin in 1959 for Volvo.
-It’s designed with a Y shape to spread out energy across a moving body during an accident.
+The seatbelt is now a standard requirement in every passenger vehicle, and it is estimated to save around one life every six minutes.
+The Y shape is designed to spread out energy across a moving body during an accident.

 There are many personal stories behind Swedish brands and innovations.
 Swedish social scientist Aina Wifalk contracted polio – a virus that can cause temporary or permanent paralysis – at the age of 21.
 After tearing her shoulders from using walking sticks for two decades, she came up with the walking frame, or walker, an invention that has made life easier for elderly and disabled people since the late 1970s.